 Sometimes the things in our wardrobes are things we'd like to wear, but aren't brave enough to, or don't have the right opportunity.
 On one level the Thousand Mile Dress is taking a stand against this supression of expression, getting something out of the secret wardrobe of pointless possession and wearing it anyway- whether or not it is practical, or socially acceptable.

-But the journeying of the Thousand Mile Dress has put me in mind of other journeys- ones made by people who have little choice of their attire, carrying all their possessions on their person.
-Refugees.
-They are crossing thousands of miles, and not for pleasure, or art, but for safety.
-It feels wrong to talk about journeys at the moment without acknowledging how fortunate I am to freely choose where and how I travel.
+But the journeying of the Thousand Mile Dress has put me in mind of other journeys; those made by refugees.
+People who must travel thousands of miles, and not for pleasure, or art, but for safety.
+It feels wrong to talk about journeys without acknowledging how fortunate I am to freely choose where and how I travel.

-I recently travelled across the world to New Zealand, and how strange to think that with my British passport I can conveniently hop from country to country- flying right over these scenes of devastation, all in search of adventure and fun.
-I was free to complain about the suffering of my long flight, with no sleep, and little opportunity to stretch my legs- but we had food, and movies, and whole seat each (even if they were smaller than business class), access to toilets and water.
+Just before starting this project I travelled to New Zealand, and how strange it was to think that with my passport I could fly right across the world- flying over places where orthers were fleeing from home on foot.
+My journey was in search of adventure and fun.
+I was free to complain about the suffering of my long flight, with no sleep, and little opportunity to stretch my legs- but I had food, and films, and whole seat to myself (even if it was smaller than business class), access to toilets and water.
 Even so, I admit- it was uncomfortable, it was boring.
-How much worse, then, for people who flee from home, possibly to never return.
-For whom merely surviving the journey to unwelcoming borders is a lot to hope for, in the shadow of the multiple ways they could perish along the way.
+How on earth must it feel to flee from home, when home has become a war zone.
+To face a perilous journey, because your odds of survival, safety and hope are greater than to stay at home.

-One of the most frequently asked questions about the dress is 'what are the scales for?'.
-I suppose initially they came about because I enjoy making them- they are a bit of a trademark that feature on most of my creations.
+One of the most frequently asked questions about the dress was 'what are the scales for?'.
+Initially they came about because I enjoy making them- they are a bit of a trademark that feature on many of my creations.
 I like using up leftover materials that are too small to be useful elsewhere.
-I thought about using the scales as a counter for the number of miles I have walked in the dress, but now I have settled upon a new idea- for every pound donated to my appeal, I shall add a new scale to the dress.
-I have made a donation myself to cover the number of scales already made, and so from now on, every pound donated shall begin the transformation, and show that lots of small contributions can effect a massive change.
+I thought about using the scales as a counter for the number of miles walked in the dress, but eventually I settled upon a different idea- to start an appeal, and for every pound donated, I added a new scale to the dress.
+This was to show that lots of small contributions can effect a massive change.

-I'm sure I'm not the only person who has looked on these news broadcasts of flying refugees in horror again and again, and yet until now done nothing about it.
-It's hard to know what we can do that will make a difference in the face of such a huge crisis- but for me this has been a reason not to act for too long.
-I have chosen to support the United Nations Refugee Agency (UNHCR) 'we provide emergence assistance for refugees worldwide', to help provide food and shelter for people in need.
+I often looked on news broadcasts of fleeing refugees in horror, and yet felt unable to do anything about it.
+It's hard to know what we can do that will make a difference in the face of such a huge crisis- but for me this was a reason not to act for too long.
+I chose to support the United Nations Refugee Agency (UNHCR) 'we provide emergence assistance for refugees worldwide', to help provide food and shelter for people in need.
 I hope that if the tables were turned, someone would do the same for me!